-In this work, we have developed a new method to measure time delays of LSNe Ia.
-The RF provides accurate and precise time-delay measurements compatible or better than current methods and is therefore an important tool, to pave the way for LSNe Ia as cosmological probe.
-The downsides of our approach are that a RF needs to be trained separately for each individual system's observing pattern, the dependency on the SN Ia models used in the training process and that our approach cannot be applied to other types of LSNe so far.
-To overcome this and build a ML network which is more general, recurrent neural networks or long short-term memory networks \citep{Sherstinsky_2020} are very promising and will be investigated in a future study.
+In this work we have developed a new method to measure time delays of LSNe Ia.
+The RF provides accurate and precise time-delay measurements that are comparable with or better than current methods and is therefore an important tool to pave the way for LSNe Ia as cosmological probes.
+The downsides of our approach are: that a RF needs to be trained separately for each individual system's observing pattern; the dependence on the SN Ia models used in the training process; and that our approach cannot for the moment be applied to other types of LSNe.
+A highly promising approach to overcoming this and building a ML network that is more general is the use of recurrent neural networks or long short-term memory networks \citep{Sherstinsky_2020}, which will be investigated in a future study.

 \FloatBarrier

 \FloatBarrier